 - What phishing kits are and how they work

-- The latest data on phishing kits and typosquatting domains
+- Data on phishing kits and typosquatting domains

 - Real-life examples of Black Friday phishing kits for sale